Scroll to navigation

 Use charset_name as the default character set for the client and connection.

-A common issue that can occur when the operating system uses utf8 or another multi-byte character set is that output from the mysql client is formatted incorrectly, due to the fact that the MariaDB client uses the latin1 character set by default.
+A common issue that can occur when the operating system uses utf8 or another multi-byte character set is that output from the mariadb client is formatted incorrectly, due to the fact that the MariaDB client uses the latin1 character set by default.
 You can usually fix such issues by using this option to force the client to use the system character set instead.

 --defaults-extra-file=filename